m-rivo/reddit-clone/README.md

 ## Email & Auth Configuration
 To ensure the user verification and password reset flows work correctly:

-1. Log in to the PocketBase Admin UI.
+1. Log in to the PocketBase Admin UI http://127.0.0.1:8090/_/.
 2. Go to Settings > Application:
      * Set Application URL to http://localhost:3000.
 3. Go to Settings > Mail Settings:
-  * Enable Use SMTP mail server (MailHog):
+     * Enable Use SMTP mail server:
        * Host: localhost
        * Port: 1025
        * Leave Username and Password empty
 4. All outgoing emails will be intercepted and visible in the MailHog Web UI http://localhost:8025.

 ## Project Structure
 * src/app: Routes and layouts.